meeshkan/hmt/README.md

 Meeshkan works by building a stand-in, or *mock*, of the service with which you integrate.
 It does this by using various sources of information, like  recordings of interactions with the API and Swagger/OpenAPI specifications, to automatically create a mock service whose behavior is *close enough* to that of the original service. *Close enough* means, amongst other things:

-- the mock data looks more or less like data from the real service.
+- the mocked data looks more or less like data from the real service.
 - the mock fails when it should fail and succeeds when it should succeed.
 - the mock can throw arbitrary errors or have a delay.
 - the mock can handle sequences of interactions correctly.